 The waterfront is probably the most touristy area of Cape Town.
 For some it might be a bit overly commercial but it’s still worth a quick visit.
 Have a bite at the Waterfront Food Market or buy some local goods and handicrafts from the Watershed shopping area.
 This area was once deserted after Cape Town lost its importance as a harbor, but it’s been redeveloped over the past couple decades.
 This is also the starting point for the ferry to Robin Island where Nelson Mandela was held as a political prisoner for 18 of his 27 years imprisoned.

 If you’re looking to stay in a home or apartment, you can also check out AccommoDirect for accommodation in Cape Town.
 They’re a South African based rental service and offer plenty of options around the city.

 If you haven’t yet considered a trip here we’re not quite sure why you wouldn’t.
 If you’re hesitant to travel to Africa or not sure where to start, we definitely recommend checking out a group tour with Detours Travel.
 Not only will they plan all the necessary details, but you’ll be joined by a group of friendly gays – including singles, couples and friends traveling together all in the company of knowledgeable, local guides.
 You can even save $100 on all tours with Detours Travel when booking online.
-Contact us here to get your special promo code for your discount.
+Contact us here to get the special offer.